cometbft/knowledge-base/protocols/abci/addressing-1174.md

   internals of function $valid(v, s)$; consensus _validity_ just requires this function to be true

-However, the new structure of the implementation of function $valid(v, s)$ may affect _termination_ of consensus, as some implementations of `ProcessProposal` might reject values that CometBFT's internal validity checks would otherwise accept.
+However, the new structure of the implementation of function $valid(v, s)$ may affect consensus _termination_, as some implementations of `ProcessProposal` might reject values that CometBFT's internal validity checks would otherwise accept.
 In short, $valid(v, s)$ is possibly more restrictive now.